whyliuxing/reverse-engineering-journal/README.md

 ## *Anti-Debugging (11/17/16)*
 * Ptrace (Linux): ptrace cannot be called in succession more than once for a process.
 All debuggers and program tracers use ptrace call to setup debugging for a process, but the process will terminate prematurely if the code itself also contains the call to ptrace
+  + This method can be bypassed by using LD_PRELOAD, which is an environment variable that is set to the path of a shared object.
+That shared object will be loaded first.
+As a result, if that shared object contains your own implementation of ptrace, then your own implementation of ptrace will be called instead when the call to ptrace is encountered
 * Self-Debugging (Windows): Windows' version of ptrace.
 Main process spawns a child process that debugs the process that created it.
 This prevents debugger from attaching to the same process.
 It can be bypassed by setting the EPROCESS->DebugPort (the EPROCESS structure is a struct returned by the kernel mode function PsGetProcessId) field to 0
 * Windows API provides several functions that can be used by a program to determine if it is being debugged (e.g. isDebuggerPresent)
 * Several flags within the PEB structure provide information about the presence of a debugger